Where We Teach And Train

-This affiliation began in late February 2015 with the Arizona Board of Regents-approved merger of the University of Arizona Health Network with Banner Health.
-Banner is one of the largest nonprofit health-care systems in the country with 29 acute-care hospitals and health-care facilities.
-With more than 47,000 employees, it’s the leading nonprofit provider of hospital services in all the communities it serves and the largest private employer in Arizona.
+This affiliation with our primary clinical partner began in late February 2015 with the Arizona Board of Regents-approved merger of the University of Arizona Health Network with Banner Health.
+Banner is one of the largest nonprofit health-care systems in the country with 28 acute-care hospitals and health-care facilities.
+With more than 50,000 employees, it’s the leading nonprofit provider of hospital services in all the communities it serves and the largest private employer in Arizona.
 The company has committed to spending at least $500 million in Tucson on capital improvements.
 This includes a new nine-story, state-of-the-art hospital tower next to the current Banner – University Medical Center (UMC) Tucson hospital and a three-story, 200,000-plus square feet outpatient ambulatory care facility adjacent to the UA Cancer Center – North campus.

 Banner – University Medical Center Tucson